-Coffee Culture in the US: A Tale of Vietnam
+Coffee Culture: A Tale of Vietnam

 The average person in the USA drinks 2.7 cups of coffee per day.
 Traditionally coffee has done the all-important duty of fueling us as we try to navigate our way through a day at the office or school.
 Over time, however, coffee has taken on a new role as an item that does much more than get us through the day.
 United States has now evolved to become the largest consumer market for coffee hence, coffee is ideally known as a luxury product for many.
 This is the reason why coffee shops tend to come up with the latest variety of new flavors that can be thoroughly enjoyed by the consumers.
 The result of this popularity has been the establishment of over 30000 coffee shops in the United States.
 As exciting as it sounds is that every major coffee shop brings its own eccentric culture in the United States which not only attracts more consumers but the cafe also stands out in its own way.
 Let us go into more details of the coffee culture at some of the major venues in the United States and how it is about to change courtesy of Vietnam.